heptarch/heptarch.github.io/drafts/tarkovsky.md

 of locals, who slyly regard each other over their amari, from neighbouring bars, as the sun sets and shadows slink down the Via.
 It is a place of secrets.
+I spent the summer of 2012 as an archivist at

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->